-GE's human rights efforts include working to prevent forced labor through its Ethical Supply Chain program; collaborating with organizations and governments to improve human rights where it operates (see more here on Partnerships & Initiatives); and using its training, and employment opportunities to provide opportunities to those in challenging environments.
+GE's human rights efforts include working to prevent forced labor through its Ethical Supply Chain program; collaborating with organizations and governments to improve human rights where it operates (see more here on Partnerships & Initiatives); and using its training, and employment opportunities to provide opportunities to those in challenging environments, for example see Women in the Middle East here.
 States must be expected and required to uphold their duty to protect the human rights of those who live and work within their borders.
 While companies cannot be expected to assume the countries' duty to protect, we can continue to take steps to respect human rights across the globe both as a means to improve local communities and to be an example for others.
 Updated June 2019 www.ge.com/sustainabilitysustainability@ge.com